Lawrenceville Military Divorce Lawyer

 The state of Georgia requires that parents seeking a divorce put together a “Parenting Plan” to address issues such as child custody and visitation.
 In military divorces, this plan will account for normal custody issues and prepare for the military parent being deployed.

 That a military parent is deployed does not mean the civilian spouse automatically gets custody of a child.
 In fact, Georgia law prohibits courts from making a decision on custody while a military parent is deployed and for 90 days following their return.

 This is perhaps the most important and critical area of your divorce proceeding.
 Do not leave the custody of your child to chance.
-Hiring the services of an experienced Lawrenceville military divorce lawyer at Crystal Wright Law, LLC, can make all the difference.
+Hiring the services of an experienced Lawrenceville military divorce lawyer at Crystal Wright Law, can make all the difference.

 Child Support and Spousal Support in Military Divorce Cases